-Minimum wage to increase 70 cents this week The federal minimum wage will mum wage laws, with Kansas at wage also went down. government says.
-Twenty-eight states have state jump to \$6.55 per hour effective \$2.65 per hour, the lowest in the na-Thursday, and in Kansas, officials tion, the U.S. Department of Labor minimum wage rates higher than say, that covers nearly all workers says.
-In cases where an employee is subject to both state and federal except about 19,000 in service or agriculture jobs not under the federal minimum-wage laws, the depart-Fair Labor Standards Act. ment says, the employee is entitled The increase is the second part of to the higher wage based on the next July 24.
+mum wage laws, with Kansas at \$2.65 per hour, the lowest in the nation, the U.S. Department of Labor says.
+In cases where an employee is subject to both state and federal minimum-wage laws, the department says, the employee is entitled to the higher wage based on the federal law.